JianchaoTan/fastLayerDecomposition/README.md

 This code implements the pipeline described in the SIGGRAPH Asia 2018 paper ["Efficient palette-based decomposition and recoloring of images via RGBXY-space geometry"](https://cragl.cs.gmu.edu/fastlayers/) Jianchao Tan, Jose Echevarria, and Yotam Gingold.
+A different and simpler prototype implementation can be found in [this link](https://cragl.cs.gmu.edu/fastlayers/RGBXY_weights.py)

 ## Example usage